-- Heat a small pan over a medium heat and toast the pine nuts until golden (4-5 minutes), keep them moving with a spoon to prevent them from burning.
+- Heat a small 82or 20cm frying pan over medium heat and toast the pine nuts until golden (4-5 minutes), keep them moving to prevent them from burning.

 - Just before serving cut the mango into thin slices (see video below) and add it to the rocket and red onion.